|Available in: Salesforce Classic|

 - OAuth 1.0.A—This version of OAuth has only one flow.

-- OAuth 2.0 Web server—The Web server authentication flow is used by applications that are hosted on a secure server.
-A critical aspect of the Web server flow is that the server must be able to protect the consumer secret.
+- OAuth 2.0 Web server—The web server authentication flow is used by applications that are hosted on a secure server.
+A critical aspect of the web server flow is that the server must be able to protect the consumer secret.
 You can also use code challenge and verifier values in the flow to prevent authorization code interception.

 - OAuth 2.0 JWT Bearer Token Flow—The OAuth 2.0 JWT bearer token flow defines how a JWT can be used to request an OAuth access token from Salesforce when a client wishes to utilize a previous authorization.
 Authentication of the authorized application is provided by a digital signature applied to the JWT.